 What advice do you have for others looking to get into XR?

-Well, there’s plenty of online resources to catch up on such as game engine software, like Unity and Unreal Engine, and video tutorials.
-I’d say if you already own a VR headset or a mobile device that AR compatible I’d say go and make something.
+Well, there are plenty of online resources to catch up on such as game engine software, like Unity and Unreal Engine, and video tutorials.
+I’d say if you already own a VR headset or a mobile device that is AR compatible I’d say go and make something.